|

 waking up and the shaking was gone.
 I wasn't shaking anymore.
 And I can

-remember looking out the window and saying to myself, 'It's 10:30 , and
+remember looking out the window and saying to myself, 'It's 10:30 , and he's

 not here.'
 And this was the first time in my whole life that I could actual